-Our programs motivate women, many of whom are under great stress, toward self-actualization, helping them to take control of their financial lives and fine-tune their professional skills.
+Our programs provide tools for women, many of whom are under great stress, toward self-sufficiency and self-actualization, helping them to take control of their financial lives and fine-tune their professional skills.

 During the recent economic crisis, women were disproportionately affected by layoffs and downsizing.
 Women who were already financially supporting multigenerational families were strong-armed into waiving their unemployment rights.

-The Centers have graduated nearly 20,000 women at a cost of less than $75 per woman.
+The centers have graduated over 62,000 women at a cost of less than $100 per woman.

-The goal is to empower women to take control of their finances and make good decisions to protect themselves and their families.
+The goal is to help women gain job skills and financial self-sufficiency, to protect themselves and their families.